How to Build a Marketplace Website

-They started to bring value that most people didn’t think even existed in terms of business model — the value of living in a stranger’s place.
+They started to bring value that most people hadn't even thought existed in terms of business models — the value of living in a stranger’s place.

 This implies using an existing idea but to a smaller or more specific market.
-It can be the area where it’s not offered, a specific form of this idea nobody uses, and so on.
+It can be introducing the idea in an area where it’s not yet offered, a specific form of this idea that nobody uses, etc.

-For example, think of CraftsVilla — marketplace platform for traditional indian clothes.
+For example, think of CraftsVilla — a marketplace platform for traditional Indian clothes.

 Of course, you could try to compete for the share of the existing market but there’s a problem here which impacts the global economy.

-Big corporations usually have more money, they’re well known, they have strong marketing and “word of mouth” which makes them almost invulnerable leaders of the market they function on.
+Big corporations usually have more money, they’re well known, they have strong marketing and the “word of mouth” which makes them the almost invulnerable leaders of the market they cover.

 Thus, it’s really hard to become the new Amazon, Uber, Airbnb, and so on.

 Monetization models 💲